PacRT/PLC/Notes.md

 From aws console, take a snapshot of the volume

-From aws console, create a new volume using the snapshot (using all the remaining space for the instance type, eg 825gb in my m2.2xlarge case)
+From aws console, create a new volume using the snapshot (using all the remaining space for the instance type, eg 825gb in my m2.2xlarge case) -- Chiradip's note - use your judgment about how much disk space you need.
+More you allocate more you pay.

 From aws console, attach the new volume to original mount point /dev/sda1